Module pulearn.bagging

 predictions = np.zeros((n_samples, n_classes_))

-for estimator, samples, features in zip(self.estimators_,
+for estimator, samples, features in zip(

 self.estimators_samples_,